Thrivous

 Nootropic Examples

 Perhaps the most well known cognitive enhancers are the Afinil wakefulness drugs.
-They were first developed in France in the late 1970s.
-And they are sold in the United States as prescription drugs under various brand names.
+French scientists developed them in the late 1970s.
+And various brands sell them in the United States as prescription medications.
 These prescription nootropics are artificial, but they appear to have a low risk of side effects.

 Afinils are particularly notable for reducing mental fatigue, according to multiple human studies.
-They may also provide subtle improvements to mental performance, such as reaction time and short term memory in healthy adults.
+Doctors sometimes prescribe them to help with sleep apnea and shift work.
+They may also provide subtle improvements to mental function, such as reaction time and short term memory in healthy adults.
 And studies suggest that Afinils may provide other benefits, although the evidence may not be as reliable.

 Afinil Example